Why Most Woodworkers Need a Planer First (and Why a Jointer Can Wait)

 Outfeed Table

-The outfeed table is the second part of a jointer’s bed.
-When properly adjusted, the surface of the outfeed table is perfectly flush with the tips of the jointer’s knives at their topmost point of rotation, which is known as top dead center (TDC).
+The outfeed table is the second half of a jointer’s bed.
+When it’s set correctly, the surface of the outfeed table is perfectly flush with the tips of the jointer’s knives at their highest point of rotation, known as top dead center (TDC).

-After passing over the cutter head, the outfeed table supports the workpiece at the same height it was milled, ensuring that the workpiece is flat.
+Once the board passes over the cutter head, the outfeed table supports it at the exact height it was just cut.

-It’s essential that the infeed and outfeed tables are parallel to each other across their length and width; otherwise, the jointer will not produce boards with flat surfaces.
+It’s important that the infeed and outfeed tables stay perfectly parallel to each other across their full length and width.
+If they’re out of alignment, the jointer won’t produce flat surfaces.

 Blade Guard

-The blade guard is a spring-loaded, pivoting cover mounted over the cutter head to protect you from coming into contact with the spinning knives.
+The blade guard is a spring-loaded, pivoting cover that sits over the cutter head, keeping your hands away from the spinning knives.

 Cutter Head

-The cutter head is a rotating drum located below the blade guard.
-It contains two or three sharp knives and spins at speeds between 5000 and 6000 RPMs.
+The cutter head is a rotating drum located right under the blade guard.
+It usually holds two or three sharp knives and spins at around 5,000 to 6,000 RPM.

 Adjustable Fence

-Jointers have a tilting fence that is typically set at 90 degrees to the table for squaring an edge to a flattened face, but it can also be tilted to different angles to produce a bevel or chamfer on a workpiece’s edge.
+A jointer’s fence tilts and is usually set at 90° to the tables for squaring an edge to a flattened face.
+But you can also tilt it to other angles to cut a bevel or chamfer along a board’s edge.

 Fence Tilt Handle

-The tilt handle adjusts the angle of the fence and locks it in position.
+The tilt handle lets you adjust the angle of the fence and lock it in place.

 On/Off Switch